 Things You Can Do to Help Your Child

-- Work closely with your child's schoolteacher and nurse.
-You may need to talk with the principal and guidance counselor to be sure your child's learning needs are met.
+- You may need to talk with the teacher, principal, guidance counselor and nurse to be sure your child's learning needs are met.

 - Encourage activities your child can excel in, such as sports, art, music or hobbies.
 Extracurricular activities with kids of the same age are often very important for social development.

 - Increase your child's self-esteem.
 Accept him for who he is.
-Focus on his abilities and good traits rather than on his shortcomings (Picture 2).
+Focus on his abilities, strengths and good traits rather than on his shortcomings (Picture 2).
 Praise him for good behavior.

 - Expect your child to succeed rather than to fail.
 Give him tasks that he can handle, a little at a time.
 A job well done boosts the child's self-esteem.

-- Set up daily routines.
-They will give your child structure and a feeling of security.
-Work on changing only one or two negative behaviors at a time.
+- Work on changing only one or two negative behaviors at a time.

 - Explain rules clearly and be consistent.
 Tell your child what will happen if the rules are broken.
-Write down the rules or have your child repeat them to you.
+Write down the rules or have him repeat them to you.

 - Have fun with your child.
 Play with him.
 Love him.

 Long-Term Effects of ADHD

 By working closely with your child's doctor and teachers, you can help your child adjust to ADHD.
 Most children do not "outgrow" ADHD.
-But with your help they can learn skills that help them cope, develop self-esteem and succeed in life.
+But with your help, your child can learn skills that help him cope, develop positive self-esteem and succeed in life.

 HH-I-157 ©1992, Revised 2021, Nationwide Children’s Hospital